Mutual Fund Advisor in India: Eligibility, Certification, and Selection Checklist

 Mutual Fund Advisor Meaning

 So, what exactly is a mutual fund advisor?
-In simple terms, a mutual fund advisor is a financial professional who specializes in mutual funds.
+In simple terms, a certified mutual fund advisor in India is a financial professional who specializes in mutual funds and is often regulated by SEBI and AMFI.
 They help investors like you select the right mutual funds based on your investment objectives, risk appetite, and time horizon.
 Unlike brokers who may simply execute trades, mutual fund advisors offer personalized advice and ongoing portfolio management.

 Key Functions of a Mutual Fund Advisor